Your Planetary Transits

 For example, on September 11, 2001, Saturn was within a 3° opposition to Pluto.

-From this transit table we see that Saturn began a 3° opposition to Pluto on July 10, 2001, the opposition became exact on August 5, and again on November 1, and this 3° opposition ended on November 29 (with another 3° opposition in 2002 and another in 2003).
+From this transit table we see that Saturn began a 3° opposition to Pluto on July 10, 2001, the opposition became exact on August 5, and again on November 1, and this 3° opposition ended on November 29, with another 3° opposition in 2002 and another in 2003.
+(The planetary configuration on the morning of September 11, 2001, is shown here.
+A grand trine, a kite, a T-square and a trapezium were all present.)

 If you now wish to know the date of the next conjunction after this opposition then set the drop-down aspect list to 'conjunction' and check the checkboxes as below: